zeroc-ice/ice-demos/cpp98/README.md

 Open the solution file `C++98 demos.sln` to build the sample programs.

 The demos are configured to use Ice C++ binary distribution, packaged with Nuget.
 The build downloads automatically the Ice Nuget package.

 If you have disabled the automatic download of Nuget packages by Visual Studio, you need to restore the packages before you build using `Tools > Options > NuGet Package Manager > Manage NuGet Packages for Solution...` in Visual Studio.

-Then, select your target configuration (Debug or Release) and platform (Win32 or x64).
+Then select your target configuration (Debug or Release) and platform (Win32 or x64).
 Right click on the desired demo in the Solution Explorer window and select `Build`.

 #### Building the demos without using NuGet packages